-Treating thoracic outlet syndrome will depend on the individual, what caused the condition, and a host of other factors.
+Treating TOS will depend on the individual, what caused the condition, and a host of other factors.
 Treatment starts with decompression, which is basically the action of releasing the blood vessels, nerves, and muscles.
 Some of the most effective treatments include:

 - Physical therapy